We see that it is not the task of Christianity

 Supplemental Extra-Biblical Ancient Church Writings

 None of the following are in any way required reading; it is supplemental for those who may be interested.
+Also, the list is certainly not exhaustive, but rather contains a representation of materials available to and used by the Early Church.

 The following resources were not canonized into the NT Scripture, although some of the earliest were discussed as candidates, and all of these were well known to early Christians.
 Many of these were commonly read in the Churches along with the Gospels and Epistles.